phuctm97/jxax/README.md

 ## Contributing

-The JXAX is designed to be extended by its users and community.
+JXAX is designed to be extended by its users and community.
 So if you've ever used it and wanted to add or added an automation, why don't you create an issue or submit a PR, there may be many people out there share the same interest with you, your contribution is very likely to be highly appreciated! 💚

+See [Contributing][contributing-file].

 ## License